ottlinger/sb3-filter-problem/README.md

 Both apps contain no tests as they are taken and adapted from a different (private) project.

-### Feature comparison between SB2 and SB3 version of the same application
+## Feature comparison between SB2 and SB3 and quick links into the code

 | Description                                                                                         |                                             SB2                                              | SB3                                                                                                                            | Status SB2                       |   Status SB3    |
 |:----------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------|:---------------------------------:|:---------------:|